You are here

 What are my rights if the police stop me when I’m driving?

-If the police see you break a traffic law or have reasons to believe you’ve committed a criminal offence, they may ask you to pull over and stop your car.
+If the police want to investigate a traffic law, or have reasons to believe you’ve committed a criminal offence, they may ask you to pull over and stop your car.
 They may investigate you.

 Traffic laws are explained in the Highway Traffic Act.
-This Act gives police the power to get you to pull over so they can check that:
+This Act gives police the power to pull you over to:

-- your vehicle is in good working order
+- check that your vehicle is in good working order

 You must show the police your: